Paper summary: The benefits of random sampling

 Lessons from the 2015 UK General election

 This paper presents data from the 2015 British Social Attitudes survey on reported voting behaviour in the 2015 General Election.
+It is a pre-release from our 33rd report, publishing in June 2016.
 It explores why these data are more accurate than the opinion polls that took place before the election in replicating what actually happened at the election - both in terms of voter turnout and levels of support for the main political parties.

 - Data from the British Social Attitudes survey suggest that unrepresentative samples caused the General Election polling error.

 - Data on reported voting from BSA 2015 show a Conservative lead over Labour of 6.1 points, very close to the actual lead recorded at the 2015 General Election of 6.6 points.

 - 70% of BSA respondents reported voting at the General Election, close to the official turnout figure of 66%.

 At the 2015 general election, the opinion polls collectively underestimated the Conservative lead over Labour.
 In their final polls they suggested on average that the two parties were neck and neck on 34% each, when in the event the Conservatives proved to be seven points ahead.
 Moreover, even when the polling companies reinterviewed those whom they had polled before the election, they still obtained much the same neck and neck result.